Families First Coronavirus Response Act

 The Emergency Paid Sick Leave Act requires employers with fewer than 500 employees to provide paid sick leave to all employees.

 Basic Leave Entitlement:

-Full-time employees must be provided with 80 hours of paid sick leave.
+Employers must provide full-time employees with 80 hours of paid sick leave.
+Full-time employees are defined as those who are normally scheduled to work at least 40 hours.
 Part-time employees are entitled to paid sick leave amounting to the average number of hours they work over a two-week period.